 School Libraries Adapt During Covid-19

-With the move to blended learning/home-based learning in Term Two, I have been adapting some of what I do in library lessons to deliver it in such a way that students are still reading and responding to quality literature during this time.
+With the mix of at school and blended learning/home-based learning we now live with, I have been adapting some of what I do in library lessons to deliver it in such a way that students are still reading and responding to quality literature during the pandemic.

 School libraries have been adapting to changing learning environments for some years now and are well placed to be flexible, innovative and supportive of the school community in these uncertain times.
-When students return to school we will continue with library lessons which look at information retrieval, research skills, copyright, creative commons and all manner of literary and literacy work.
-But right now?
-Right now what I want to give to my students is opportunities to escape into a great book, and a balance between online/offline reading and learning.
+When students are at school we deliver library lessons which look at information retrieval, research skills, copyright, creative commons and all manner of literary and literacy work.
+But for the past two years?
+What I want to give to my students is opportunities to escape into a great book, and a balance between online/offline reading and learning.

-The planning below will see us through Term Two and beyond (if needed) and has been supplied to families from Prep – Year 6.
+The planning below saw me through the 2020 lockdowns (and now beyond).
 St Aidan’s Anglican Girls’ School has kindly allowed me to share these resources in the hope that you may find them of use as you embark on your own version of home based learning.

 Now let me step you through the process by sharing with you what we have sent home: